ElizabethKopacheva/CET-W2V/README.md

-# Supplementary R script for Community evolution and sentiment polarisation in dynamic discussion networks
+# Supplementary R script for Users’ polarisation in dynamic discussion networks: the caseof immigration crisis in Sweden